modio/modio-haxe-legacy/README.md

 ## Step 3 building and running

+* Complie and run using `openfl build windows` or `openfl build linux`.
+Mac OS is nos supported yet.
-* Add the corresponding library to your exported bin/ directory.
+* Add the corresponding library from the provided `Lib/` folder into your exported `bin/` directory, next to your binary executable.